 - IP Restrictions

 Only agents from authorized IP or IP range can access Control Panel and Agent Console.
-Enable this from Global Settings>Security> IP Restriction.
+Enable this from Global Settings > Security > IP Allowlist.

 What you need to set up: